rock-core/rock-and-syskit/source/integrating_functionality/components.html.md

 directory (which is usually located in `build/`).
 This is usually the best way to integrate an orogen package in an IDE.

+## C++ Standard {#cxx_standard}

+The C++ standard used to interpret the data type files and to build the component's C++ code is the latest standard that its dependencies require.
+There is currently no way to explicitely tell orogen to use a different standard.
+For instance, if your oroGen project uses a library that sets C++11 using [the Rock CMake macros](cpp_libraries.html#cxx_libraries), the oroGen project will use C++11 too.

 ## Runtime Workflow

 "Developing" a component in C++ within Rock is to write a C++ class that